jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 It sounds a little strange to use Hicks-Henne bump functions and then try to avoid real bumps.
 But normally a Hicks-Henne function lies gently over the other surface as seen in the screenshot.

-### Trailing edge artefacts

-A similar situation to 'geometric bumps' may occur at the trailing edge when a Hicks-Henne function creates a little spoiler which hardly can be seen looking at an airfoil.
-Xfoils aerodynamic calculation reacts very sensible to such mini 'spoiler' either on top or bottom side of the airfoil leading to remarkable improvements in the results.

-(In fact a number of well known airfoils have such a 'spoiler' a trailing edge.
-Either by accident when creating an airfoil by 'inverse design' - or by design)

-The detection of such an trailing edge artefact is made via the curvature value at leading edge.
-The maximum curvature a trailing edge can either be a fixed value or automatically determined by the `auto_curvature` based on the existing value of the seed airfoil.
-Have in mind that there is again a 'garbage in, garbage out' situation.

-When `show_details` is activated, the number of this type of constraint violations is labeled as `max_te_curv`.

 ### Leading edge artefacts